 When uploading your documents, take care to cover up any confidential information (e.g. your license or passport number) to lessen the risk of identity theft.
 All documents should be clearly scanned, with your name, birthday, and photo properly displayed.

 Here are some tips on how to restore access to a locked or disabled Facebook account.
-Please note that account recovery time may vary depending on the reason of a locked account.
+Please note that account recovery time may vary depending on the reason for a locked account.

 Accounts deemed as pirated, phished, or compromised can be disabled by Facebook.
 If this is the case, you can proceed in one of two ways: by cleaning up your browser or by going through an additional verification process.